Norway Trave Guide

 Visit Norway with the enchanting and famous Norwegian fjords and discover Norway's culture, cities, nature and much more...

-Norway is world famous for its beautiful nature, especially the fjords.
+Norway is world-famous for its beautiful nature, especially the Norwegian fjords.
 Also, the many national parks are impressing with mountains, ice-blue glaciers, deep green forests, lakes, and beautiful green valleys and pastures.

 The Norwegian coastline is 25,148 km, but including the long fjords, mainland and the numerous small islands the length is more than 57,000 km.
 At the west coast, the coastline is deeply indented by fjords, and many cruise companies have tours in that area.
-In the north of Norway, you will find Arctic tundra, and whales can be visible outside the coastline.
+In northern Norway, you can discover the Northern Lights and Midnight sun, and whales can be visible outside the coastline.

 Norway is no. 3 in happiness